kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Silicon Valley / Netherlands / Europe / ante-Brexit UK / Berlin /

 Who are we talking to now?
-Thinking about things such as the Skype / other translation tools, which allow direct communication between users, while they remain speaking in their own language [https://youtu.be/rek3jjbYRLo](https://youtu.be/rek3jjbYRLo)
+Thinking about things such as the Skype / other translation tools, which allow direct communication between users, while they keep talking in their own language [https://youtu.be/rek3jjbYRLo](https://youtu.be/rek3jjbYRLo)
 ￼

 ##Statement